SRF-DS/Project-4-/READMEML2.md

 - Test on additional time periods for robustness.
 - Add transaction cost modeling.
 - Explore ensemble models and advanced deep learning architectures for enhanced prediction accuracy.

-## Author
-This program was developed by [Your Name].
-For suggestions or collaboration opportunities, feel free to reach out!